kfrey-idm/emodpy-workflow/docs/tutorials/sweep_parameter.md

 # Create Scenarios and Do Sweeps

-- a.
-Explain to sweep a parameter the parameter must be first be “available”.
-Tell the user to do the “Using ParameterizedCalls” tutorial first.
-- b.
-Use the available_parameters command to see the list of parameters that can be swept
-- c.
-Explain that in the run command that one of the arguments is a sweeps file.
-- d.
-Tell the user to read the reference on the sweep file.
-- e.
-Download and open the sweep_formation_rate.py file
-- i.
-The file should have different experiments for different rates, but each experiment should sweep a handful of Run_Numbers
-- f.
-Tell the user to read the comments in the file
-- g.
-Run the sweep
-- h.
-Use the download command to download the InsetChart of each experiment
-- i.
-Use plot_inset_chart_mean_compare to plot all three experiments
+This tutorial utilizes ParameterizedCalls.
+The tutorial covering them is located [here](using_parameterized_calls.md) and should be completed first.

 ## What is a scenario or sweep?

-A scenario (sweep) is a set of hyperparameters and values that will be applied to a frame.
+A scenario (sweep) is a set of hyperparameter values that will be applied to a frame.
 One can think of them as "what if" scenarios/simulations.

 Hyperparameter values in a scenario are _arbitrary_.
-Every scenario has its own unique set of hyperparameters and values that may or may not have any relation to other scenarios, depending on how a user wants to use them.
+Every scenario has its own unique set of hyperparameter values that may or may not have any relation to other scenarios, depending on how a user wants to use them.

 The hyperparameter values in a scenario are always applied _last_ to ensure they have final say in configuration.